weslleyaraujo/memory-match/README.md

 ## Building

-You can build it using the build task and it requires the `--config` parameter (which is the config file for production/development)
+You can build it using the `build` task which requires the `--config` parameter (the config file for production/development)

 ```
 grunt build --config=production